Page Reviewed / Updated - Feb. 2016

 The EISEP program is designed for low income seniors who do not qualify for Medicaid.
 In addition, program participants must need assistance with their activities of daily, be aged 60 or older and live at home.
 However, their care requirements cannot be severe that the cost of caring for them exceeds the cost to do so in a nursing home.
 For illustration purposes, individuals with early-stage Alzheimer's would be eligible but those in the late stages of the disease will probably require too much care to remain at home.

 EISEP does not have fixed, published income and assets limits, however the program does have cost-sharing rules which impact those participants whose income is greater than 150% of the federal poverty level.
-Therefore to receive services paid 100% by the state in 2015, the effective income limit of this program for a single applicant is $17,655 / year.
-For a two person household, the effective income limit is $23,895.
+Therefore, to receive services paid 100% by the state in 2016, the effective income limit of this program for a single applicant is $17,820 / year.
+For a two-person household, the effective income limit is $24,030 / year.
+Individuals and two person households with incomes up to 250% of the FPL receive assistance with a cost-share.
+In 2016, these limits for an individual and couple respectively are $29,700 / year and $40,050 / year.

 *Important* Those whose incomes exceed these limits should still pursue assistance from this program.
 The cost-sharing co-payment EISEP may require is very reasonable and a fraction of the cost of care on the open market.